 The toll system for Highway 407 ETR was initially developed by a group of companies led by Hughes Aircraft Canada Limited ("Hughes"), including Bell Canada, Bell Sygma Inc. and Mark IV Industries Corp. ("Mark IV") (collectively, the "Developers").
 Hughes was subsequently acquired by Raytheon Canada Ltd. ("Raytheon").
 In October 1999, 407 ETR and Raytheon entered into agreement (the "Extension Toll Supply Agreement") for the supply of the electronic tolling system for Highway 407 ETR.
-The business arrangement has since been renewed and enhanced, including the grant to 407 ETR of a perpetual licence in the STP Software (See "General Development of Business - Information Technology"), as well as escrow agreements covering source code and other intellectual property described in the Extension Toll Supply Agreement and the respective Developers' licences.
-Cantoll, on behalf of 407 ETR, and Raytheon are currently governed by a Master Supply and Services Agreement (the "MSSA") which covers certain maintenance services by Raytheon, the procurement by Cantoll of certain products and services for Highway 407 ETR and Highway 407 (see "Description of the Business - Highway 407"), and the installation of new tolling technology designed to enhance 407 ETR's video trip capture and transponder tracking capabilities.
-The MSSA also extends licences to Cantoll for the continued use of toll system technology across the Province.
-The term of the MSSA and the foregoing licences expire on December 31, 2018, and the parties are currently in negotiations to extend their business arrangement.
+The business arrangement has since been renewed and enhanced, which supports the capture and communication of trip data between all gantries on Highway 407 ETR, Highway 407 and 407 ETR's back office, as well as escrow agreements covering source code and other intellectual property described in the Extension Toll Supply Agreement and the respective Developers' licences.

+.
+Cantoll, on behalf of 407 ETR, and Raytheon are currently governed by a Master Supply and Services Agreement (the "MSSA") which extends to December 31, 2023 and governs the supply of certain products and services for Highway 407 ETR, as well as licensing for the continued use of toll system technology across the Province.